Cannabis in Alabama: Failed attempts to legalize medical marijuana

 In 2012, Representative Koven Brown, a Republican representing the state's 40th House District, introduced model legislation as "The Alabama Medical Marijuana Patients Rights Act," which would "authorize the medical use of marijuana only for certain qualifying patients who have been diagnosed by a physician as having a serious medical condition."
 In part, it enumerated 24 serious medical conditions, or any other "chronic or persistent medical symptom" that "substantially limits the ability of the person to conduct one or more major life activities as defined in the Americans with Disabilities Act of 1990 (Public Law 101-336)" which "if not alleviated, may cause serious harm to the patient's safety or physical or mental health."
 The bill died in committee.
 Three years later, it was reintroduced with minor changes in the State Senate as SB326 and sponsored by State Senator Bobby Singleton.

 In 2015 state Senator Bobby Singleton proposed the Medical Marijuana Patient Safe Access Act, which would have allowed patients with 25 severe conditions to access medical cannabis.
 The bill was passed by the Senate Judiciary Committee with near-unanimous approval, but failed to reach the Senate floor.
 Senator Jabo Waggoner, head of the Senate Rules Committee, blocked the bills further progress, stating: "It is bad legislation...
 We don't need that in Alabama."
 High Times described the proposed bill as "the most impressive piece of legislation the South has seen in regards to establishing a statewide medical marijuana program".

+In 2016, the Lee Carroll Brooker case brought national attention to Alabama's cannabis laws.
+The case, which gave 72 year old Brooker life without parole for marijuana possession, was described by Roy Moore as "excessive and unjustified".